-I propose several potential explanations for why Democrats more negatively react to uncongenial asymmetry and more sensitive to headlines that challenge their group, although further research is is needed to fully understand this phenomenon.
+I propose several potential explanations for why Democrats more negatively react to uncongenial asymmetry and more sensitive to headlines that challenge their group, although further research is needed to fully understand this phenomenon.
 First, because Republicans tend to hold lower baseline trust in the news media than Democrats (Pennycook and Rand 2019), there could be a floor effect that limits the degree to which asymmetric coverage decreases perceived source credibility among Republicans.
 Republicans also might already perceive their group to be disfavored by the media or fact-checkers (Shin and Thorson 2017), which would lower their baseline trust when asked to assess a news source.
 However, in this study, perceived source credibility under the baseline condition was similar between Democrats and Republicans, requiring further investigation and alternative explanations.
 Second, Democrats and Republicans might hold different perceptions of reality.
-Given the relatively greater amount of Republican misstatements covered in fact-checking (Ferracioli, Kniess and Marques 2022) and the prevalence of conservative unreliable news outlets (Pennycook and Rand 2019), Democrats may perceive the reality to be tilted toward more Republican misstatements in recent years.
+Given the relatively greater amount of Republican misstatements covered in fact-checking (Ferracioli, Kniess and Marques 2022) and the prevalence of conservative unreliable news outlets (Pennycook and Rand 2019).
+Democrats may perceive the reality to be tilted toward more Republican misstatements in recent years.
 If that is the case, Democrats could perceive uncongenial asymmetry as inaccurately reflecting reality and find the source to be not credible.
 A final possibility is that the existing theories on partial personality traits and information processing (Jost et al. 2003; Garrett and Stroud 2014) need refinement because Democrats could be more resistant to adverse stimuli than Republicans under certain contexts.

-What kind of practical recommendations can this research offer to professional factcheckers?
-As discussed earlier, there exists an objectivity dilemma for producing asymmetric coverage to achieve interpretive objectivity, because asymmetric coverage is sometimes necessary to accurately reflect evidence but jeopardizes public trust.
-My work does not intend to encourage professional fact-checkers to pursue balance for the sake of balance.
-Instead, my findings suggest that asymmetric coverage poses an obstacle to earning bipartisan trust.
-While adhering to their evidence-oriented coverage decisions, fact-checkers should extend their efforts to better communicate their motivation and non-partisan practice to the public: how they overcome shortcomings of conventional journalism; how they achieve transparent, nonpartisan, and rigorous reporting;16 and how their non-partisan principles could sometimes lead to asymmetric coverage.
-Absent these extra efforts, their asymmetric coverage, despite its merits and occasional need, likely alienates partisans from both sides.
+What kind of practical recommendations can this research offer to evidence-based information providers in polarized environments?
+As discussed earlier, there exists an "objectivity dilemma" for producing asymmetric coverage to achieve interpretive objectivity, because asymmetric coverage is sometimes necessary to accurately reflect evidence but jeopardizes credibility.
+My work does not intend to encourage fact-checking sites or other evidence-based sources to pursue balance for the sake of balance.
+Instead, my findings suggest that asymmetric coverage poses an obstacle to building broad-based public perceptions of credibility.
+While adhering to their evidence-oriented coverage decisions, evidence-based communicators successful at building credibility would communicate their motivation and non-partisan practice to the public: how they overcome shortcomings of conventional journalism; how they achieve transparent, nonpartisan, and rigorous reporting; and how their non-partisan principles could sometimes lead to asymmetric coverage.
+Absent these extra efforts, asymmetric coverage of political parties, despite its merits and occasional need, likely alienates partisans from both sides.

 Another practical recommendation that this study generates is that fact-checking sites, or any other evidence-based sources, can build public trust by pursuing symmetric coverage of political parties.
 Even when the reality has an imbalance in the amount of misstatements produced by different parties, there could be ways to signal symmetric coverage while avoiding "false balance" that artificially imposes balance regardless of evidence.
-For instance, even when there is an asymmetry in partisan misstatements in the short run, fact-checking sites can keep track of the relative amount of fact-checked statements from each party to show a rough balance in the long run.17 They can also consider sharing the pool of statements that they have considered and examined, which could be more balanced than the set of statements that they ultimately publish as fact-checks.
-Another approach could be to explicitly present both parties as the key targets and keep threads of fact-checks targeted at each party, to demonstrate attention to both.18
+For instance, even when there is an asymmetry in partisan misstatements in the short run, fact-checking sites can keep track of the relative amount of fact-checked statements from each party to show a rough balance in the long run.
+They can also consider sharing the pool of statements that they have considered and examined, which could be more balanced than the set of statements that they ultimately publish as fact-checks.
+Another approach could be to explicitly present both parties as the key targets and keep threads of fact-checks targeted at each party, to demonstrate attention to both.